formkit/docs-content/essentials/icons.md

 FormKit goes through 4 steps when attempting to load an icon.
 They are, in order:

 1. **SVG prop value** - If the prop value is an SVG (e.g. `prefix-icon="<svg ..."`), then the provided SVG will be used.
-2. **The iconRegistry** - If the prop value is a string that is not an SVG then FormKit will look for the icon in its internal `iconRegistry` for a matching key.
+2. **The iconRegistry** - If the prop value is a string that is not an SVG, then FormKit will look for the icon in its internal `iconRegistry` for a matching key.
-3. **Your project's CSS variables** - If there is a CSS variable that matches `--fk-icon-${yourIconName}` defined in your CSS it will be loaded into the `iconRegistry`.
+3. **Your project's CSS variables** - If there is a CSS variable that matches `--fk-icon-${yourIconName}` defined in your CSS, it will be loaded into the `iconRegistry`.
 The value of the CSS variable should be a base64-encoded SVG — it should not be wrapped in quotes.
 This is how FormKit ships default icons for inputs in its 1st-party themes.
 4. **Via CDN** - If no matching icon can be found in your codebase, then a request will be made to the `@formkit/icons` package via CDN.
 If a matching icon name is found it will be used.
 You can [override where remote icons are loaded](#using-fontawesome-with-a-custom-iconloaderurl) if you'd like to use a 3rd-party icon library as a fallback.

-Because FormKit falls back to CDN requests for icons, you can easily get started in a new project by providing supported icon names to your input’s icon props and they will be loaded for you automatically — no additional setup required!. 🪄
+Because FormKit falls back to CDN requests for icons, you can easily get started in a new project by providing supported icon names to your input’s icon props and they will be loaded for you automatically — no additional setup required! 🪄

 Remotely loaded SVGs are added to the internal `iconRegistry` the first time an icon is fetched.
 Additional requests for the same icon will be cached until a user reloads your application.